Accounts-GithubSoftware/Files/README.md

-This respitory is where I put all of my projects into
+This respitory is where I put all of my projects into.